ISISComputingGroup/ibex_developers_manual/Technix-PSU.md

 * PL4 = 1 Hv-On status
 * PL4 = 0 Hv-Off status

-PL5, PL6, PL7, PL8 are input bits corresponding to P5, P6, P7 et P8 instructions ( image of output logical instructions)
+PL5, PL6, PL7, PL8 are input bits corresponding to P5, P6, P7 and P8 instructions ( image of output logical instructions)

 ## Use and safety